Stanley K. Hathaway: Later years and death

 In 2003, Wyoming Governor Dave Freudenthal awarded the "Governor's Art Award for Excellence in the Arts" to Stan and Bobby Hathaway.
-The Wyoming Legislature in 2005 authorized $400 million for a "Hathaway Student Scholarship Endowment Account".
-Under this program, Wyoming high school graduates who qualify can receive a Hathaway scholarship for the full cost of tuition and fees at the University of Wyoming, or for attendance at any community college in Wyoming.
+In 2005, the Wyoming Legislature authorized $400 million for a "Hathaway Student Scholarship Endowment Account".
+Under this program, Wyoming high school graduates who qualify can receive a Hathaway Scholarship for the full cost of tuition and fees at the University of Wyoming, or for attendance at any community college in Wyoming.

 Hathaway died in Cheyenne, Wyoming, following a lengthy illness, on October 4, 2005, having been preceded in death by his wife Bobby in 2004.
 The Hathaways are interred in Valley View Cemetery in Torrington, Wyoming.

-Following his death, both houses of the Wyoming State Legislature in 2006 unanimously passed a Joint Resolution memorializing Governor Hathaway as "one of Wyoming's greatest natural resources".
+Following his death, both houses of the Wyoming Legislature in 2006 unanimously passed a Joint Resolution memorializing Governor Hathaway as "one of Wyoming's greatest natural resources".